vuthanhtrung2010/spotify-status/README.md

   * [nodejs](https://nodejs.org) version 16.6 or higher, I recommend the latest STABLE version
   * A VPS would be advised, so you don't need to keep your PC/laptop/RasPi 24/7 online!
+  * At least 200MB of RAM and 0.25vCPU

 </details>